Blog

 Reversing the trend and tapping into the diaspora

 In this year’s World Cup, outside of the French team, there are another 38 France-born players.
-All except four are representing African countries, including 10 for Tunisia, nine for Senegal, and eight for Cameroon.
+All except four represent African countries, including 10 for Tunisia, 9 for Senegal, and 8 for Cameroon.

 The Moroccan team is no exception to this more recent trend.
-While, in the past, it only had three foreign-born players for the four World Cups for which it qualified between 1970 and 1998, more recently it has tapped into its diaspora, which represents over 10 per cent of the total Moroccan population, to build its national team.
+While in the past it had only three foreign-born players across the four World Cups it qualified for between 1970 and 1998, more recently it has tapped into its diaspora, which represents over 10 per cent of the total Moroccan population, to build its national team.
 The diaspora’s strong attachment to Morocco is partly the result of decades of engagement policies.

 A footballer’s choice – following their hearts?

 Several players, often joined by their parents, have made it clear in media interviews that questions of identity have influenced their decision to represent the Moroccan national team.
-Dutch-born striker, Hakim Zyech, said that he was asked to choose with his heart and his heart chose Morocco.
+Dutch-born striker Hakim Ziyech said that he was asked to choose with his heart, and his heart chose Morocco.

-Midfielder Sofyan Amrabat, who represented the Netherlands at a junior level like Ziyech, declined to represent his birth country and joined Morocco’s World Cup squad.
-He comments, “My parents are Moroccan and my grandparents are Moroccan.
+Midfielder Sofyan Amrabat, like Ziyech, represented the Netherlands at the junior level but declined to represent his birth country and joined Morocco’s World Cup squad.
+He comments, "My parents are Moroccan, and my grandparents are Moroccan.
 Every time I go there, I can't describe the feeling inside me in words: it's my home.
-The Netherlands is also my home, but Morocco is special.”
+The Netherlands is also my home, but Morocco is special."

 Championed by champions